gilbertkristiaan/bambangshop/README.md

 With Postman, I can perform API testing.
 I can view the results of the requests I send and ensure that the responses I receive match my expectations.
 One of its supporting features is Collections, which allows requests to be grouped into folders, and Environments, which enables me to store frequently used variables.

 #### Reflection Publisher-3

+## 1. Observer Pattern has two variations: Push model (publisher pushes data to subscribers) and Pull model (subscribers pull data from publisher).
+In this tutorial case, which variation of Observer Pattern that we use?

+The variation of the Observer Pattern used in this tutorial is the Push Model because the Publisher sends notifications to all its Subscribers whenever CRUD operations occur on a Product.
+This is done using the notify method in the NotificationService class.

+## 2. What are the advantages and disadvantages of using the other variation of Observer Pattern for this tutorial case? (example: if you answer Q1 with Push, then imagine if we used Pull)

+In the case of the Pull Model:

+**Advantages**:

+- The Observer/Subscriber has more control over the notifications it receives from the Publisher, allowing for greater flexibility.

+**Disadvantages**:

+- The Observer/Subscriber must actively check for updates.
+If it does not, it may miss important notifications since it needs to manually pull data from the Publisher.

+## 3. Explain what will happen to the program if we decide to not use multi-threading in the notification process.

+Without multi-threading, the notification process will execute sequentially, causing significant delays.
+The bottleneck occurs when the Publisher sends notifications to all Subscribers within the notify method in the NotificationService class.
+As a result, the notification process must complete before any other operations can proceed, leading to reduced performance and inefficiencies in handling multiple Subscribers.